civican/legisinfo/42-1/bills/C-75/bill_text.md

     **(6)** Sections 495.1, 512.3, 517 to 519 and 524 apply, with any modifications that the circumstances require, in respect of any proceedings under this section.

+    **(7)** In this section, **judge**, in the Province of Quebec,

+      in the case where the order that the accused be detained in custody has been made by a judge of the superior court of criminal jurisdiction of the Province of Quebec, has the same meaning as in paragraph (b) of the definition judge in section 493; and

+      in any other case, means a judge of the superior court of criminal jurisdiction of the province, a judge of the Court of Quebec or three judges of the Court of Quebec.

 ### Section 236

 Section 526 of the Act is replaced by the following: